-One of the best preserved fortifications in the country stands at tiny Bourtange near the German border.
-With its flooded moats, solid defences and quaint houses protected from all sides, it is a sight to behold, taking you back to a time when rogue armies wandered the land and villagers hid behind walls to keep them at bay.
+One of the best-preserved fortifications in the country stands at tiny Bourtange near the German border.
+With its flooded moats, solid defences and quaint houses protected from all sides, it is a sight to behold, taking you back to a time when rogue armies wandered the land and villagers built walls to keep them at bay.

 Built in the late 1500s, Bourtange Fortress represents the pinnacle of the fortifications of the era.
 It could withstand months of siege by an invading army, and famously checked the Bishop of Münster's advance on Groningen in the 17th century.

 In 1964 the regional government restored the battlements and the town itself to its 1742 appearance, when the fortifications around the citadel had reached their maximum size.
 It took three decades, during which time roads were moved and buildings demolished or reconstructed.
 The results are impressive.
 The star-shaped rings of walls and canals have been completely rebuilt and the village returned to a glossier version of its 18th-century self.